 A multi-cultural hub

 Dairying pastureland from Kaipara in the north to Pukekawa in the south was subdivided for vineyards, deer farms and lifestyle blocks.
-Rural communities became commuter satellites.
+Rural communities became commuter satellite towns.
 The extension of the motorway north encouraged urban sprawl along the eastern coastline, while to the south, a development for 40,000 residents on farmland at Flat Bush was being built in stages.
 Housing stretched continuously to the Bombay Hills.

 Auckland’s rapid expansion has exacerbated traffic congestion and housing problems.
 Its motorways are often clogged, and high housing costs have led to overcrowding and third-world diseases in South Auckland.
-There is a disparity between the poverty of blue-collar, low-lying areas and the conspicuous wealth of clifftop mansions.
+There is a jarring disparity between the poverty of blue-collar, low-lying areas and the conspicuous wealth of clifftop mansions.